5.4 Computer Networks

 D

-As data moves down the sending stack, each layer adds its own header in a process called encapsulation, and the receiver strips them in reverse (decapsulation).
-The unit of data changes name at each layer, called the protocol data unit (PDU):
+As data moves down the sending stack, each layer adds its own header in a process called encapsulation; the receiver strips them in reverse (decapsulation).
+The unit of data, the protocol data unit (PDU), changes name at each layer:

 • Transport layer: segment (TCP) or datagram (UDP)

-• Network layer: packet (gets the IP header with source/destination addresses)
+• Network layer: packet - gains the IP header with source/destination IP addresses

-• Data link layer: frame (gets the MAC header and trailer)
+• Data link layer: frame - gains the MAC header and trailer (with a CRC)

 • Physical layer: bits on the wire

-Devices map to layers too: a hub repeats bits (layer 1), a switch forwards frames using MAC addresses (layer 2), and a router forwards packets between networks using IP addresses (layer 3).
+Devices map to layers: a hub repeats bits (layer 1), a switch forwards frames using MAC addresses within a LAN (layer 2), and a router forwards packets between networks using IP addresses (layer 3).
+Switching keeps traffic local using a MAC table; routing chooses a path between networks using a routing table and protocols such as OSPF or BGP.

 Test Your Knowledge

-Which protocol and transport choice is most appropriate for a real-time voice-over-IP application that tolerates occasional lost packets but cannot tolerate delay?
+Which protocol is most appropriate for real-time voice over IP that tolerates occasional lost packets but cannot tolerate delay?

 A